JeroPluy/LG/README.md

 3. Connect the ESP8266 that will be the server host.

+   - Make sure your tool settings are correct

    -![Settings in Tools](https://github.com/JeroPlay/LG/blob/master/SecretFiles/Settings%20for%20Tools.png)

 4. Open the [GetServerMac]()-program in the IDE